edgi-govdata-archiving/web-monitoring/README.md

 ## :hammer: Technologies Used

-To help newcomers better understand where they might be able to contribute, these are the main tool and software that we use in this project.
+To help newcomers better understand where they might be able to contribute, these are the main tools that we use and are having discussions around within this project.
 This includes software in the application, but also platforms that we rely on.

 And don't worry -- you definitely don't need to know all of them!